input-output-hk/cardano-tutorials/node-setup/address.md

 Let's produce our cryptographic keys first, as we will need them to later create our addresses:

 ### Payment key pair
-1. First we need to generate our _paymet key pair_:
+1. First we need to generate our _payment key pair_:

         cardano-cli shelley address key-gen \
             --verification-key-file payment.vkey \